GetsuDer/CpuAsmDisasmModels/README.md

     pop - pop value from stack
 #### CPU operations
     hlt - stop working
+#### JMP operations
-    jmp LABEL - jmp to label LABEL (it can be defined later) jmp $address - jmp to absolute address
+    jmp LABEL - jmp to label LABEL (it can be defined later) jmp $address - jmp to absolute address jmpl {LABEL, $address} - jmp if for last two values in stack a, b (push a, push b) a < b jmpg {LABEL, $address} - - - - - - jmp if a > b jmpz {LABEL, $address} - - - - - - jmp if last value in stack is zero jmpnz {LABEL, $address} - - - - - jmp if last value in stack is zero
     LABEL: - set a label with name LABEL
+#### Functions
+    call func_name - jmp to func_name with saving return point ret - try to return from function (if no function is runned, error is raised) func_name must be correct label.
+So, if you want, you can jump to func_name as on label.

 LABEL is an arbirtrary consecuence of non-space symbols, but it should not begins from '$' symbol

 Where REGISTER_NAME is in {rax, rbx, rcx}, and VALUE can be presented as double